marcus-downing/g2.raphael/README.md

 Alternative graphing module for Raphael.js

+== Work in progress ==

+This is a work in progress.
+Come back later to find it more complete.

 == Introduction ==

 Raphael.js is an impressive library, but the official graphing module for it isn't nearly as complete.